Teams, tales and tips – a guide to the local game

 The regular train from Dublin Heuston to Waterford Plunkett takes 2hrs, online tickets €16.
 Once arrived, walk over the bridge to town.
 Waterford bus station is conveniently by the city centre but a long walk to the stadium – use public transport or a taxi.

-Across the roundabout from the ground, the Travelodge Waterford has standard rooms and free parking.
+Across the roundabout from the ground, Travelodge Waterford has standard rooms and free parking.
+Nearby, a row of B&Bs on the main road towards down includes the comfortable, friendly Hazelbrook, The Vee and St Albans (+353 51 358 171).

 The main hub of hotels is across from the bus station, where the historic four-star Granville is one of Ireland’s oldest, with close ties to Thomas Meagher, who designed the Irish flag.
 Expect coachloads of American tourists – Meagher was a pallbearer at Lincoln’s funeral.